mech/Learning-Notes/FrontEnd/CSS/Layout/Grid.md

 * [Grid "fallbacks" and overrides](https://rachelandrew.co.uk/css/cheatsheets/grid-fallbacks)
 * [Basic grid layout with fallbacks using feature queries](https://www.chenhuijing.com/blog/basic-grid-with-fallbacks/)

+IE11 do not have `@supports`, so we can't use CSS Feature Queries even though IE11 has some Grid features.

 ```css
 /* For browser like IE11 which support Flexbox, it is still fine */
 main {